digital-asset/lib-message-integration/README.md

-# DAML Message Integration Library
+# Daml Message Integration Library

 ## Overview

-The DAML Integration Library is a set of projects to facilitate the integration of DAML-based ledgers with external systems.
+The Daml Integration Library is a set of projects to facilitate the integration of Daml-based ledgers with external systems.
 It contains tools, libraries, and examples that demonstrate how to interact with a ledger via messaging standards.

 ## Metagen Tool
-This tool is used to generate DAML types and type metadata from message format specifications.
+This tool is used to generate Daml types and type metadata from message format specifications.
 It currently supports type generation from XSD schemas and is used by the Java Integration Library to implement enocder and decoders for XML messages.

 [Project Readme](tool-metagen/README.md)